Question:

 Because your uncle is a permanent resident, if something goes wrong one day, and he is arrested, he could be placed in immigration jail to face deportation charges.

-If that happens, and his wife’s divorce was invalid, he will likely face two problems.
+If that happens, he will likely face two problems.

 One, he’ll need to prove his innocence of possible marriage fraud charges stemming from his earlier relationship.